FravBox/YagCCs/Voice Chat Management/readme.md

 - The above results in superfluous mod log entries & a mute DM.
 - This CC assumes you will send the mute DM.
 - Because you can only un/mute people who are in the same channel as you, you can't un/mute someone if they're not currently in VC at all.
 (You can edit the CC to allow this but I will not help you do that)
-- If you do not set up your discord permissions correctly, a stage host's mute can mute someone from all VCs for the duration.
+- If you have more than one voice channel, you set it up following my instructions, and you do not edit the CC at all, a stage host's mute can mute someone from all VCs in the same category for the duration.

 # How to Install

-## \0.
-Set up your voice channels & roles
+## 0. Set up your voice channels & roles
 Make the following roles and *do not touch the permissions yet.
 Leave them at default.*
 If you will be using both stage channels and reular voice channels, make 2 different roles for stage hosts.
 Make a muted role.